Updated: May 2008

 4.1) The London Theatre Manager

-This venture was quite unsuccessful for a variety of reasons not the least of which was the lack of support Balfe received from his fellow composers who were supposed to write new operas for the venture, and didn't.
+This venture was quite unsuccessful for a variety of reasons not the least of which was the lack of support Balfe received from his fellow composers who were supposed to write new operas for the occasion, and didn't.
 However, additionally Balfe's managerial and financial skills did not measure-up either.
 He went bankrupt after six months.

-4.2) The New Operatic Composer in Paris -1843
+4.2) The New Operatic Composer in Paris 1843.

 Balfe went on to compose several other operas for Paris.
 His success in Paris gave him great international recognition at a level never previously experienced by any British composer.
-In fact it would take more than a 100 years before another British operatic composer (Benjamin Britten) would reach the level of international acclaim Balfe achieved in 1843.

 After about a year and a half in Paris Balfe returned to London where he introduced an English version of his successful French opera, under the title of "Geraldine - The Lover's Well" in August 1843.